xeoron/frenamer/README.md

    Options

+    -dr		    Dry run test to see what will happen without committing changes to files.
     -r		    Recursively search the directory tree.
     -fs		    Follow symbolic links when recursive mode is on.
     -v		    Verbose-- show settings and all files that will be changed.